-The first mass-produced Volvo car rolled off the production line in Gothenburg in 1927.
-Since then, Volvo Car Group has delivered a steady stream of Volvo models equipped with world-leading innovations.
-Today, Volvo is one of the most well-known and respected car brands in the world with sales in about 100 countries.
+The first Volvo car rolled off the Gothenburg production line in Sweden in 1927.
+Since then, Volvo Car Group has been a world-leader in safety technology and innovation.
+Today, Volvo is one of the most well-known and respected car brands in the world with sales in more than 100 countries.

-Volvo Car Group (Volvo Cars) has been under the ownership of the Zhejiang Geely Holding (Geely Holding) of China since 2010.
+Volvo Car Group (Volvo Cars) is owned by Zhejiang Geely Holding (Geely Holding) of China.
 Volvo Cars formed part of the Swedish Volvo Group until 1999, when the company was bought by Ford Motor Company.
 In 2010, Volvo Cars was acquired by Geely Holding.

-The ‘Volvo’ name is owned by Volvo Trademark Holding AB, which is jointly owned by Volvo Cars and AB Volvo.
+The ‘Volvo’ name is owned by Volvo Trademark Holding AB, which is jointly owned by Volvo Cars and Volvo Group.

-Volvo cars are marketed and sold by regional market companies and national sales companies through approximately 2,300 local dealers in about 100 countries.
+Volvo cars are marketed and sold by regional market companies and national sales companies through approximately 2,300 local dealers in over 100 countries.
 Most of the dealerships are independent companies.
-As of December 2013, Volvo Cars had over 23,000 employees around the globe.
+As of December 2020, Volvo Cars had around 40,000 full-time employees around the globe.

 Volvo Cars sells premium-segment car models in a variety of segments: sedans (S60, S90), versatile estates (V60, V90) and SUVs (XC40, XC60, XC90, C40).